jullienl/HPE-Compute-Ops-Management/PowerShell/Onboarding/README.md

 ## How to use

-1. Create a CSV file with the list of iLO IP addresses or resolvable hostnames to be connected to COM.
-The CSV file must have a header "IP" and contain the iLO IP addresses or hostnames in the first column.
+1. Create a CSV file:
-    - Example:
+    - Example1: For a single iLO username/password, the CSV file should look like this:

         ```cs
         IP